iljapanic/showcase-agency/README.md

 # showcase-agency

-An single-page agency site based on a project for a client.
+A single-page agency site based on a project for a client.

 All the texts and assets have been replaced with generic ones.